ian-ndeda/obstacle-avoiding-rover/README.md

 Possible improvements:
 - Program some speed control into the application code.
 One could also explore hardware solutions.
 - The HRS04 ultrasonic sensor is quite accurate.
-It however has some challanges.
+It however has some shortcomings.
 	- First, it's readings are affected by temperature and humidity.
-One could solve this by adding a temperature and humidity sensor to modulate the distance values for this.
+One could solve this by adding a temperature and humidity sensor to correct for this.
-	- The HRS04 can also give wrong reckonings when the obstacle is at an angle to its ine of sight or is made of 'fuzzy' material.
-Other distance measuring methods can be exploited to correct or this.
+	- The HRS04 can also give wrong reckonings when the obstacle is at an angle to its line of sight or is made of 'fuzzy' material.
+Other distance measuring methods can be exploited to circumvent these challanges.
 A possible candidate is the VL53L0X Time-of-Flight Sensor.
 - Create a handheld console for remote control insted of using the serial app.
 - Mount [this](https://github.com/ian-ndeda/self-aligning-sat-dish/blob/main/README.md) self-aligning dish on to the rover and connect them electrically.